Back

 • Cultural draws: Kamakura’s Great Buddha, Yokohama Chinatown, Hakone art museums.

-• Huge tourism market: 40M+ visitors in 2023, boosting rental potential.
+• Huge tourism market: Consistently high visitor numbers, boosting rental potential.

 Chiba: Adventure, family fun, and global connections